leandrosilva/cameron/README.markdown

     Ticket = {key}:{yyyyMMddhhmmss}

+And not:

+    Ticket = cameron:workflow:{name}:ticket:{key}:{yyyyMMddhhmmss}

-Internally, we call that:
+Thus, internally, we call theses different point of views:

+- **redis_ticket_uuid**

-- **redis_ticket_uuid**, how that is stored at Redis
+It is how a ticket UUID is stored in Redis:

     cameron:workflow:{name}:ticket:{key}:{yyyyMMddhhmmss}

-- **business_ticket_uuid**, how clients know that
+- **business_ticket_uuid**

+That is how a ticket UUID is know by clients:

     {key}:{yyyyMMddhhmmss}

-Just to be brief.

-So, wait a minute.
+These different point of views is just to be brief.
+I mean, clients don't need to deal with a loooong ticket UUID, with a Redis-like namespace.

+#### Other important information about Ticket here

 Here we have a kind of tip.
 If it is convenient for you, key can be a tuple.
 Let's see does it work:

     cameron:workflow:{name}:ticket:{(key_type,key_value)}:{yyyyMMddhhmmss}